roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a dedicated Kubernetes cluster.md

 |security\_group\_id|String|No|sg-bp1bdue0qc1g7k\*\*\*\*|The ID of the existing security group that is specified for the cluster.
 You must set this parameter or the `is_enterprise_security_group` parameter.
 Nodes in the cluster are automatically added to the specified security group. |
 |is\_enterprise\_security\_group|Boolean|No|true|Specifies whether to create an advanced security group.
 This parameter takes effect only if `security_group_id` is left empty.

-**Note:** To use a basic security group, make sure that the sum of the number of nodes in the cluster plus the number of pods that use Terway does not exceed 2,000.
+**Note:** To use a basic security group, make sure that the sum of the number of nodes in the cluster and the number of pods that use Terway does not exceed 2,000.
 Therefore, we recommend that you specify an advanced security group for a cluster that has Terway installed.

 -   `true`: creates an advanced security group.
 -   `false`: does not create an advanced security group.